Why You Can't Get A Loan, Even WIth A Great Credit Score

 Just because your credit score is high doesn't mean you can walk into your local lending institution and leave with a bag of money or a big fat check with the freedom to purchase anything you want.
 In reality, that's a highly unlikely scenario for the vast majority of people, regardless of their credit history.

 Lenders use an array of data sources and require various (and varying) forms of information before deciding to give money to an individual in the form of a loan, or create what is formally known as a line of credit.
 While it's true these data sources are mainly reports provided to them by the major credit bureaus, that's not the only thing that matters.
-You may required to provide much more financial information at times.
-Your credit score is not always the "end-all" number that we wish it was, and in order to get the money you want or the loan you're seeking you'll need to satisfy a specific set of standards.
-That may come as a surprise to some, especially when they assume that their hard work and responsibility should be acknowledged and they deserve the opportunity to acquire new lines of credit.
+You may required to provide much more financial and personal information at times.
+Your credit score isn't always the "end-all" number that we wish it was, and in order to get the money you want or the loan you're seeking you'll need to satisfy a specific set of standards.
+That may come as a surprise to some, especially when we assume that our hard work and responsibility should be acknowledged and prioritized over everything, and that we deserve the opportunity to acquire new lines of credit.

 For example, a 20 year old individual may have a credit card account they've held open for 2 years.
 They have never missed or been late on a single payment and usually pay weeks before the balance is even due.
 The account's history is perfect, the utilization of the card is low, and they have a steady credit score that's been happily hovering around 725 for the last 6 months.
 So why would this person be denied cards from two different lenders after applying?
 How is it even possible?